naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 ### 6.8 Safety Constraints

 **Enforce hard limits:**
-- ❌ Maximum 10 tasks per execution cycle
 - ❌ Maximum 5 file edits per task
 - ❌ Maximum 50 lines per str_replace
 - ❌ Maximum 2 retry attempts per operation
 - ❌ STOP at 3 consecutive errors

+**Note:** There is NO limit on number of tasks per execution **The loop MUST continue until ALL tasks in FILTERED_TASKS are processed**

 **If limit reached:**
+- For file edits/str_replace: Report error and skip task
-- Create checkpoint
+- For consecutive errors: Create checkpoint and stop
-- Report progress
+- Report progress before stopping
-- Pause execution

 ## 7. Phase Checkpoint